 Tips and Tricks

 - Use a thick paper towel or cotton cloth.
-If you have access to a thick paper towel, which is most of the paper towels in the US, you can use paper towels to strain the yogurt.
+If you have access to a thick paper towel, which is the most common paper towel in the US, you can use paper towels to strain the yogurt.
 If you have thin paper towels where you live, use a thin cotton fabric like a large cotton napkin greater than 20" (51 cm) in diameter or several layers of cheesecloth.

 - Add the starter yogurt at the right temperature.
 This is the key to making homemade yogurt successfully.
 The milk cannot be too hot or too cold.